soltex-router/SOLTEX_ROUTER/guide.md

 4. Copy your `SOLTEX_xxxxxxxx` key

 >⚠️ IMPORTANT NOTE: Your agent's wallet needs 0 SOL - SOLTEX automatically sponsors all gas fees and ATA rent.
 Your wallet only needs to hold the tokens you want to swap (e.g., 10 USDC).
-How Auto-Funding Works: If your bot wallet has less than 0.005 SOL, SOLTEX automatically deposits 0.005 SOL to cover transaction costs.
+How Auto-Funding Works:
+If your bot wallet has less than 0.005 SOL, SOLTEX automatically deposits 0.005 SOL to cover transaction costs.
 This funding remains in your wallet until depleted.
 SOLTEX will not send additional SOL until your balance drops below the 0.005 SOL threshold again.
+⚠️ First Swap Behavior: If your wallet starts with 0 SOL, the first swap may be dropped (not executed) while SOLTEX deposits the 0.005 SOL.
+Subsequent swaps will succeed normally.
+This is a one-time initialization cost.

 ### 3. First Swap